Largest Inscribed Rectangles in Geometric Convex Sets: Optimal Properties of the MAIR

-If $R$ has two interior-corners (Case 3) that are adjacent to each other, then we can expand $R$ in the direction perpendicular to the edge connecting these two corners.
-If $R$ has two diagonal interior-corners, say $b$ and $d$, and two edge-corners, say $a$ and $c$, touching edges $e_a$ and $e_c$, rotating $C$ slightly around $a$ (or $c$) either c.w. or c.c.w. will put $c$ (or $a$) and maintain $b$ and $d$ strictly inside the polygon and hence we can enlarge it.
+Assume $R$ has two interior-corners (Case 3) that are adjacent to each other, then we can expand $R$ in the direction perpendicular to the edge connecting these two corners.
+Now suppose $R$ has two diagonal interior-corners, say $b$ and $d$, and two edge-corners, say $a$ and $c$, touching edges $e_a$ and $e_c$.
+Rotating $C$ slightly around $a$ (or $c$) either c.w. or c.c.w. will put $c$ (or $a$) in the interior and maintain $b$ and $d$ strictly inside the polygon and hence we can enlarge it.
 The direction of rotation (c.w or c.c.w.) is toward increasing the obtuse angle between the diagonal $\overline{ac}$ and $e_c$ (or $\overline{ac}$ and $e_a$).
 If it is a right angle then both directions work.
-If $R$ has two diagonal interior-corners and there is just one vertex-corner, a slight rotation of $C$ around the vertex-corner will put the fourth corner, which is an edge-corner, and keep the two interior-corners strictly inside $C$ and hence makes it expandable.
+Now suppose $R$ has two diagonal interior-corners and there is just one vertex-corner, a slight rotation of $C$ around the vertex-corner will put the fourth corner (an edge-corner) and keep the two interior-corners strictly inside $C$, making it expandable.
 This proves that if $R$ has two interior corners they should be diagonal and the other two vertices should be diagonal vertex-corners